s3c2/cosseter/README.md

 ### Getting Help

 - Open an issue on GitHub for bug reports
-- Contact the research team at North Carolina State University for research collaborations
+- Contact the research team at S3C2 and North Carolina State University for research collaborations
 - Check the documentation in individual component directories